devslopes/dwa-css-curriculum/measurements-and-box-model/positioning.md

 - What CSS Positioning options are available
 - Common Use Cases for different positioning options
-- how different constraints interact with each other
+- How different constraints interact with each other

 ## Class Video